 Complete Lack Of Performance

 When an engine locks up, it essentially no longer works.
-Performance levels will drop significantly in the minutes or moments before seizing completely.
+Performance levels will drop substantially in the minutes or moments before seizing completely.
 Expect to feel poor acceleration, struggling at idle, stalling, trouble starting, and difficulty driving uphill.

 Modern cars will default to Limp mode, also known as Limp Home mode.
 This shuts off every non-essential aspect of the car to protect itself, forcing you to drive exceptionally slowly to the nearest mechanic you can find.